-Challenge: Goal difficulty is the extent to which a goal is challenging and requires effort; more motivational, Goal Clarity is specificity and precision of the goal, or Self-efficacy.
+Challenge: Goal difficulty is the extent to which a goal is challenging and requires effort; more motivational, Goal Clarity is specificity and precision of the goal or Self-efficacy.

 - Moderators: ability, goal commitment is the extent to which she or he is personally interested in reaching the goal, feedback, task complexity; explains difference in effects of one variable on another (under what conditions are we going to see a stronger relationship between setting and performance; need ability and able to buy into goal

-- Mediators: Directions, effort, persistence-in face of obstacles; cause of mechanism and why/How do we improve performance; directs you what to do and gives you strategies; increased efforts
+- Mediators: Directions, effort, persistence in face of obstacles; cause of mechanism and why/How do we improve performance; directs you what to do and gives you strategies; increased efforts

 - Rewards-performance is defined, evaluated, and rewarded; merit pay and incentive plans; Gain-sharing programs and Scanlon plan

-Relationship oriented behaviors of leaders are that they align people with goals, mobilize people to achieve performance standards, builds synergy among people, inspires, enables the satisfaction of higher-order needs, provides meaning for people, encourages and supports, promotes principles and values.
+Relationship-oriented behaviors of leaders are that they align people with goals, mobilize people to achieve performance standards, builds synergy among people, inspires, enables the satisfaction of higher-order needs, provides meaning for people, encourages and supports, promotes principles and values.

 Contributions of Fiedler’s Contingency Theory proposes that effective group performance depends upon the proper match between the leader’s style of interacting with followers and the degree to which the situation allows the leader to control and influence.
 Assumes a certain leadership style should be most effective in different types of situations, leaders do not readily changer leadership styles-matching the leader to the situation or changing the situation to make it favorable to the leader is required; assumers style and personality

 Least-preferred co-worker (LPC) Questionnaire determines leadership style be measuring responses to 18 contrasting adjectives High score is a relationship-oriented leadership style; choose employee least wanting to work.
-Situational factors in matching leader to the situation: lender-member relations-flexibility/level of cohesiveness and sense of quality of relationships in teams, favorableness and style of leader, task structure-degree to which the group’s task is well defined/structured, and position power-power vested in the leader’s position to punish and reward.
+Situational factors in matching leader to the situation: leader-member relations-flexibility/level of cohesiveness and sense of the quality of relationships in teams, favorableness and style of leader, task structure-degree to which the group’s task is well defined/structured, and position power-power vested in the leader’s position to punish and reward.
 Right match between leader and orientation (Once we have a preference, we are stuck with it).

 Situational Leadership theory argues that successful leadership is achieved by selecting the right leadership style, which is contingent on the level of the follower’s readiness; when you use selling; based on relationship and task behavior, but the level to which you focus on should depend on follower’s readiness to be influenced by you as an employee, Manager dictates but you can choose which one.